irlserver/libuvch264src/README.md

-This is a gstreamer plugin developed by UnlimitedIRL to support pulling H264 frames from DJI action cameras.
-Tested on 3566, should work on 3588.
+This is a gstreamer plugin developed by UnlimitedIRL to support pulling H264 frames from DJI action cameras

-For kernel 5.10 use mppvideodec
+For decode on kernel 5.10 use mppvideodec

-for kernel 6.6 use v4l2slh264dec
+for decode kernel 6.6 use v4l2slh264dec

 Example pipeline to send frames to HDMI output: